-The FEI may impose a Provisional Suspension for anti-doping rule violations not covered by Article 7.4.1 prior to the analysis of the Athlete's B Sample or final hearing as described in Article 8.
+IAF may impose a Provisional Suspension for anti-doping rule violations not covered by Article 7.4.1 prior to the analysis of the Practitioner's B Sample or final hearing as described in Article 8.

-An optional Provisional Suspension may be lifted at the discretion of the FEI at any time prior to the FEI Tribunal's decision under Article 8, unless provided otherwise in the International Standard for Results Management.
+An optional Provisional Suspension may be lifted at the discretion of IAF at any time prior to the IAF Doping Hearing Panel's decision under Article 8, unless provided otherwise in the International Standard for Results Management.